 So what can you learn?

 It’s likely that you’ll want to keep any professional qualifications up to date, or develop new skills as your business grows.
-You might also find professional magazines and journals helpful in keeping up with trends and new developments for your sector.
+You might also find professional magazines and journals helpful in keeping up with trends and new developments in your sector.